zowe/zss/README.md

 When using ZSS as the agent to host files and folders, for example: for the Zowe Editor Desktop app by the App server, may lead to '401 Impersonator Error'
 Fix: Make sure the program-controlled bit is set for your ZSS binary `extattr +p zssServer`

 ZSS in V2 takes advantage of V2 by using schemas and the Zowe configuration YAML.
-May see an error on start like `ZSS 2.x requires schemas and config`
+If you're running `zssServer` accidentally, instead of `zssServer.sh` or your `zssServer.sh` is out of date, you may see an error on start like `ZSS 2.x requires schemas and config`
-Fix: Make sure all relevant V2 environment variables are set.
-Here are some common ones:
-`ZWES_COMPONENT_HOME=<your-zss-root-directory>`
-`ZWE_zowe_runtimeDirectory=<your-zowe-runtime-directory>`
-`ZWE_CLI_PARAMETER_CONFIG=<your-zowe-configuration-yaml>`

 When starting ZSS, you may encounter a schema validation issue i.e. `Configuration has validity exceptions: Schema at '' invalid [...]`.
 Fix: To read these errors, consult: https://docs.zowe.org/stable/user-guide/configmgr-using/#validation-error-reporting